 To position and size the pages, use the normal Window menu items Cascade and Tile.
 Alternatively, use drag-and-drop techniques to position and arrange each page, and experiment with their locations to suit your own requirements.
-Once you have developed a favorite page layout, save it for later retrieval using the User Menu items Save Preferences and Load Preferences:
+Once you have developed a favorite page layout, save it for later retrieval using the 'Save Preferences' and 'Load Preferences' User Menu items:

 Tip If you should forget to save your particular preference, don't worry.
-The system will save automatically the screen layout used when you shut down the system.
-When starting the system the next time, the screen will appear exactly as you left it.
+The system will automatically save the screen layout used when it is shut down.
+When starting the system the next time, the screen will appear exactly as it was left.